Edgar J. Goodspeed: Education

 Goodspeed received his Ph.D. in 1898 at The University of Chicago.
 He spent the following two years abroad, traveling and studying in Germany, England, the Netherlands, Egypt, Palestine, and Greece.

-Later, in 1928, Goodspeed later he also received a doctorate in Divinity from the Denison University (Doctor honoris causa).
+In 1928, Goodspeed received a doctorate in Divinity from the Denison University (Doctor honoris causa).

 Academic work

 While pursuing graduate work, Goodspeed taught classics at two Chicago-area schools, the Morgan Park Academy and South Side Academy.
 He taught In classical languages at the Morgan Park Academy in 1891 and 1892 and at the South Side Academy from 1894 to 1898.
 He taught Biblical and Patristic Greek at the University of Chicago starting in 1898.

 Upon his return to Chicago in 1900, he again joined the University faculty and rose steadily to become Professor of Biblical and Patristic Greek in 1915.
 In 1919 he served as president of the Society of Biblical Literature and Exegesis.
 When his New Testament colleague Ernest DeWitt Burton was appointed president of the University of Chicago in 1923, Goodspeed succeeded him as Chairman of the Department of New Testament and Early Christian Literature.
 From 1929 to 1937 Goodspeed was chairman of the department of New Testament studies at the University of Chicago.
 In 1937, Goodspeed became an emeritus member of the faculty and retired with his wife, Elfleda Bond Goodspeed, to a home in Bel-Air, California.